biosimulations/biosimulations/docs/users/faqs.md

 This page supports several query arguments:

-- `modelUrl`: URL for a model file that will be configured in a COMBINE archive.
+- `modelUrl`: URL for a model file that will be configured in a COMBINE/OMEX archive.
 This argument instructs the web form to prefill the model file input with this URL.
 - `modelFormat`: EDAM id of the format of the models to execute (e.g., `format_2585` for SBML).
 This argument instructs the web form select this format.
 - `modelingFramework`: SBO id of the modeling framework of the simulations to execute (e.g., `SBO_0000293` for continuous kinetic framework).
 This argument instructs the web form to select this modeling framework.
 - `simulationType`: Name of the type of simulation to create (`OneStep`, `SteadyState`, `UniformTimeCourse`).
 This argument instructs the web form to select this simulation type.